kimjammer/Neuro/README.md

 A virtual environment of some sort is recommended (Python 3.11); this project was developed with venv.

-Install requirements.txt
+Install requirements.txt (This is just a pip freeze, so if you're not on windows watch out)

-DeepSpeed will probably need to be installed separately, I was using instructions from [AllTalkTTS](https://github.com/erew123/alltalk_tts?#-deepspeed-installation-options) , and using their [provided wheels](https://github.com/erew123/alltalk_tts/releases/tag/DeepSpeed-14.0).
+DeepSpeed (For TTS) will probably need to be installed separately, I was using instructions from [AllTalkTTS](https://github.com/erew123/alltalk_tts?#-deepspeed-installation-options) , and using their [provided wheels](https://github.com/erew123/alltalk_tts/releases/tag/DeepSpeed-14.0).

 Create an .env file using .env.example as reference.
 You need your Twitch app id and secret.

 Configure constants.py.
-Most important: choose your API mode.
-Using chat mode uses the chat endpoint, and completions will use the completions endpoint which is deprecated in most LLM APIs but gives more control over the exact prompt.
-If you are using oobabooga/text-generation-webui, using the completions mode works is recommended, but for other services you may need to switch to chat mode.

 To output the tts to a specific audio device, first run the utils/listAudioDevices.py script, and find the speaker that you want (ex: Virtual Audio Cable Input) and note its number.
 Configure constants.py to use your chosen